shuaibr/Harvard-CS50-Web-Programming/Project - Database Integration and Flask Application/README.md

 Once they log in, they will be able to search for books, leave reviews for individual books, and see the reviews made by other people.
 I integrated a third-party API by Goodreads, another book review website, to pull in ratings from a broader audience.
 This part of the project was so much fun.
 I am an avid reader and I was planning on integrating a book recommender system into my website.
 This project gave me an excellent resource to get started on implementing a database as the foundation of this system.

 Finally, users will be able to query for book details and book reviews programmatically via my website’s API.
 Essentially, I created a very simple GET call API to allow users to access book review information using an ISBN.
-The ISBN is an internationally recoginzed unique identifier for all books.
+The ISBN is an internationally recognized unique identifier for all books.

 Once I'm satisfied with the look and feel of the website, I would be happy to host it on shuaibr.github.io